 - Management of health insurance programs approved by the Insurers.

-- Conclusion of agreements with medical service providers on behalf of the Insurers.
+- The conclusion of agreements with medical service providers on behalf of the Insurers.

 - Development of health insurance programs provided that they may not market or sell them.